 The painting on the wall of the Baptistry, depicting the history and growth of Phoenix, is the work of Michael Tang, a Brophy student who became a member of the Jesuit Order.
-The coat of arms of the Society of Jesus over the southeast chapel exit, and the seal of the Society of Jesus over the back exit are a rather recent work of craftsmen in Taiwan.
+The coat of arms of the Society of Jesus over the southeast chapel exit and the seal of the Society of Jesus over the back exit are more recent works of craftsmen in Taiwan.
 The statue of St. Francis Xavier in the vestibule is the work of a wood carver in Rome.

-The structure of the chapel is made of brick and cement mixed on site.
+The structure of the chapel is made of brick and cement mixed on-site.
 Its tower, 135 feet high, is perfectly proportioned, a desert landmark then and now.
 The fountain in the front patio was built and donated by the A.F.
 Wasielewski Company in memory of their founder.
-The original cast-iron statue of St. Francis Xavier over the fountain, was destroyed in a wind storm.
+The original cast-iron statue of St. Francis Xavier that was installed over the fountain was destroyed in a wind storm.
 The present cast-stone statue was installed in 1966.